patrickfreed/specifications/source/server-selection/server-selection.rst

 Why change from pure random selection when selecting from within the latency window?
 ------------------------------------------------------------------------------------

-When a node slows down, pooled connections against will remain checked out for longer periods of time due to operations taking longer to complete server-side.
+When a node slows down, pooled connections to it will remain checked out for longer periods of time due to operations taking longer to complete server-side.
 Assuming at least constant incoming operation load, more connections will need to be opened against the node to service new operations, further straining it and slowing it down.
 This can lead to runaway connection